Demonstration of the rotational viscosity transfer across scales in Navier-Stokes turbulence: Simulation of freely decaying turbulence

-The resulting velocity distribution is used as the initial condition of the vorticity--streamingfunction simulation by projecting it onto the square domain at the initial state.
-The simulation includes a pre-conditioning step to ensure a smooth transition at the boundaries.
-A Gaussian filter is applied in the region where the distance from the center exceeds $r > 0.8R$, gradually damping the velocity field toward the boundary.
-This outer region is treated as an absorbing layer, whereas no filtering is applied in the interior region $r < 0.8R$.
-The filtered velocity field on the boundary is fixed as the initial condition and remains unchanged during the simulation.
-The corresponding vorticity field is then recalculated from the velocity field.
-The parameter $R$ is set to 1, which immediately yields $L = 2$.
-Thus, all lengths are nondimensionalized with respect to $R$.
-Taken together, the nondimensionalization is performed using $R$ for length and $\Gamma$ for circulation.
-Consequently, time and kinematic viscosity are also nondimensionalized as
+The resulting velocity field is then used as the initial condition for computing the vorticity--streamfunction formulation.
+In this computation, a two-dimensional Cartesian grid is defined over a rectangular domain, while a Dirichlet boundary condition $\boldsymbol{\omega} = 0$ is imposed along the circular boundary of radius $R$ throughout the simulation.
+In addition, the exterior region outside the circular boundary---i.e., the unused margin of the rectangular domain---is also filled with $\boldsymbol{\omega} = 0$.
+As a result, the effective computational domain for the vorticity--streamfunction formulation remains circular in shape.
+To ensure numerical stability, a damping procedure is applied near the circular boundary so that the vorticity distribution smoothly decays as a function of distance from the boundary.
+This attenuation prevents discontinuities and spurious gradients at the edge and promotes stable convergence of the numerical solution.
+For further details on the specific boundary treatment, see Section~\ref{sec:boundarycondfindom}.
+The parameter $R$ is set to 1, which directly yields $L = 2$.
+All lengths are thus nondimensionalized with respect to $R$.
+In this setup, the nondimensionalization is performed using $R$ for length and $\Gamma$ for circulation.
+Consequently, time and kinematic viscosity are nondimensionalized as

-where $t$ and $\nu$ are the dimensional time and kinematic viscosity, respectively.
+where $t$ and $\nu$ denote the dimensional time and kinematic viscosity, respectively.